What It’s Really Going to Cost to Sell Your Home in BC

 Repairs

 It’s not uncommon for sellers to invest $5,000 to $30,000 in pre selling improvements in an effort to get the most from their sale.
-Is it worth it?
+But is it worth it?
 Experiences shows that you can expect to receive two dollars back for every dollar strategically invested in the right improvements.

 A good agent should be able to guide you here and will likely have a contractor on speed dial to execute the work in a timely manner.

-Vantage West even offers a program called Fix and List which allows you to fix up and sell your home and defer payment on the renovations until the closing date.
+In Kelowna, our firm Vantage West Realty offers a Fix and List program which lets you fix up and sell your home while deferring payment on renovations until after the closing date.

 Home Inspection Fee